 There is also a traffic light at this location which occasionally stops both cyclists and motorists travelling north-south if a bus goes along the bus-road parallel with this cycle-path.
 However this defaults to green for both bikes and cars and provides only a very rare and very brief inconvenience.

 Earlier videos demonstrate both junctions six and 13.
 These are just as convenient for cyclists as the crossing illustrated in the video above.
+One cyclist injury in Assen occurred at a crossing like this.

 Simultaneous Green for bikes (9, 14a, 22, 23)